COVID-19: Up-to-date list of postponed or cancelled disarmament and arms control meetings

 The Third round of consultations on a political declaration on explosive weapons (EWIPA), originally scheduled from 23-24 and 26-27 March in Geneva, is postponed until further notice.

 Arms Trade Treaty Working Group meetings and second CSP6 informal preparatory meeting, originally scheduled from 14-17 April in Geneva, is cancelled.

-2020 CCW Group of Governmental Experts on lethal autonomous weapon systems meeting that was scheduled for 22-26 June in Geneva, will not take place.
-It may be rescheduled for a later date.
-The second session (10-14 August 2020 in Geneva which was cancelled too.
+The 2020 CCW Group of Governmental Experts on lethal autonomous weapon systems meeting that was scheduled for 22-26 June in Geneva, did not take place.
+It was re-scheduled to take place from 10-14 August 2020 in Geneva which was cancelled too.
 The first session of the GGE is now scheduled to take place 21-25 September 2020, subject to COVID-19-related developments.